pbrocks/block-options/readme.txt

 * Abbreviation for acronyms

 ## Markdown Support
-Starting [EditorsKit 1.6 ](https://jeffreycarandang.com/editorskit-1-6/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit), you can now use markdowns on Gutenberg editor while typing.
+Starting [Sidetrack 1.6 ](https://jeffreycarandang.com/sidetrack-1-6/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=sidetrack), you can now use markdowns on Gutenberg editor while typing.
 Markdowns for `*bold*`, `_italic_` and `~strikethrough~` are available upon plugin activation.
 Lists of available markdowns are also accessible on the settings menu.

 = Watch it in action =
 https://www.youtube.com/watch?v=ZgI8gdfxlaA

 ## Block Guide Lines
-[EditorsKit](https://editorskit.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit) features other tool aside from visibility management.
+[Sidetrack](https://sidetrack.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=sidetrack) features other tool aside from visibility management.
 With the new Block Guide Lines, you can easily toggle visible guide lines on title and each editor blocks in order to check the element boundaries.
 This feature will also help your workflow on handling nested blocks.

 = Watch it in action =
 https://www.youtube.com/watch?v=G8x5QkKGzhw

 ## Block Visibility
-Using EditorsKit you will have the following visibility control in order to manage and display better contents.
+Using Sidetrack you will have the following visibility control in order to manage and display better contents.

 * Show or hide Gutenberg blocks on desktop, tablet and mobile devices
 * User logged-in or logged-out state block visibility